NeuroLink Bridge

 Your child needs explicit teaching of skills that neurotypical children often absorb naturally:

-The Path Forward: What to Expect from ABA and Beyond
+The Path Forward: ABA and School Advocacy

 The decision to bring in a BCBA for assessment is a positive step.
 Here's how to make the most of it: